 California’s DUI laws can be complex and confusing.
 In this section, our attorneys break down the rules and explain the process.

 If you win your DMV hearing, the hearing officer will set aside the action.
 This restores your driving privileges.
-If the threatened license suspension came from a case of driving under the influence (DUI) or another criminal offense, it will end the administrative per se hearing process.

 Traffic violations and other circumstances that can trigger a suspension and a DMV hearing include: